Adam Thoroughgood: Biography

 Young Thoroughgood was from a prominent family in King's Lynn, Norfolk, England, the ninth son of the Rector of Grimston, Rev. William Thorowgood.
 He was baptized at St. Botolph's Church in Grimston on July 14, 1604 (as shown in the baptism register).
 Early in his life he became interested in immigrating to the Americas when he heard about exploits in Virginia from some of the members of Henry Spelman's family who lived in Congham, a mile to the north of Grimston.
 At the age of 17, he became an indentured servant in order to pay for passage to the Virginia Colony, a project of the Virginia Company of London at the time.
 Around 1622, he settled in an area south of the Chesapeake Bay and a few miles inland from the Atlantic Ocean.
 This area had been passed by when the earlier settlements of the London Colony such as Jamestown were established beginning in 1607 in favor of locations further inland which would be less susceptible to attacks by other European forces, such as the Spanish.

 Having served his period of indenture, Adam returned to England, only to return to Virginia with a wife and 105 men.
 He was granted a large landholding and became a leading citizen of the area.
 He was elected to the House of Burgesses in 1629, 1629–1630 and 1632, to the Governor's Council, and as a Justice of the Court.
-He also became a captain in the local militia and started the first ferry service in Hampton Roads.
+He also became a captain in the local militia and started one of the first ferry services in Hampton Roads.
 And he exported tobacco, which was fast becoming the cash crop which early colonists needed.